Kocián Šolc Balaštík > Prague, Czech Republic > Firm Profile

 Corporate income tax

 Tax resident enterprises are subject to tax on their worldwide income.
 An enterprise is considered to be a tax resident enterprise if it is incorporated in the Czech Republic or if its management is located here.
-Czech non-resident enterprises are taxed on their income sourced in the Czech Republic only and such taxation may be limited by respective tax treaty.
-The standard corporate income tax rate in the Czech Republic is 19 %.
+Czech non-resident enterprises are taxed on their income sourced in the Czech Republic only and such taxation may be limited by a respective tax treaty.
+The standard corporate income tax rate in the Czech Republic is 19%.

-- The subsidiary has a legal form comparable to a Czech joint-stock company, a limited liability company, a cooperative.
+- The subsidiary has a legal form comparable to a Czech joint-stock company, a limited liability company, or a cooperative.

 - The parent company has held an ownership interest of at least 10% in the subsidiary for at least 12 consecutive months (this condition may be fulfilled subsequent to the date of the transfer).

 - The subsidiary is liable to a tax similar to corporate income tax at a rate of at least 12% in the tax period in which the parent company accounts for the respective capital gain and in the preceding tax period.

 If any of the following circumstances exists the tax exemption does not apply:

 - The parent company or the subsidiary is exempt from corporate income tax or similar tax applicable in its jurisdiction.

 - The parent company or the subsidiary may opt for an exemption from corporate income tax or similar tax applicable in its jurisdiction.